nvfp/mykit/_etc/docs_NICS/site/7 - Changelog.md

         - Added `.fileops.simple.remove_all_specific_files_in`
         - Added `lock_version` to `mykit/__init__.py`
         - Added `cli_parser/` and `readable/` modules
+        - new set of options like `mykit v` for version checking, `mykit build` to build mykit-project, etc.
     - Note, there are so many additions and adjustments for this update.
 And some of them I may forget to put here.

 - 9.3.0 (Aug 19, 2023):